-"But if we can pay for improvements ourselves, and spend our time doing it, then why shouldn't we improve things?

-"I was nervous at first; that's why we do it at night.
-This isn't a radical movement; it's a bit of fun.
-We should all take responsibility in our own environments."
+"If we can pay for improvements ourselves, and spend our time doing it, then why shouldn't we improve things?
+I was nervous at first; that's why I chose to do it at night.
+It's just continued on from there.
+This isn't a radical movement; it's just a bit of fun.
+We should all take some responsibility in our own environments."